lorien349/odin_recipes/README.md

 ___

 ### Content:
-A basic website with a homepage and a website with a food recipe.
+A basic website with a homepage and some webpages with food recipes.

 ### Skills used:
 + Basic HTML *text-based* elements, such as paragraphs or headings.